awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Min value: 0

 **EnqueueTimestamp**  <a name="EnqueueTimestamp-CTR"></a>
-The date and time the contact was added to the queue\.
+The date and time the contact was added to the queue, in UTC time\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **Name**